TMJ & Bruxism

 These symptoms need careful evaluation and may be treated by a combination of therapies.
-Many people will gain much relief by being provided with a bite guard, known as an occlusal splint, for night time wear.
+Many people will gain much relief by being provided with a bite guard, known as an occlusal splint, for nighttime wear.

 Sometimes drug therapy, physiotherapy and psychological management may also be recommended.

 Your temporomandibular joint is one of the most used in your body.
-It’s the joint that connects your jawbone to your skull and why you’re able to talk, yawn, chew and move your mouth side to side.
+It’s the joint that connects your jawbone to your skull and why you’re able to talk, yawn, chew and move your mouth from side to side.

 The way your teeth, muscles, and jaw joints work together can sometimes move out of alignment.
-This problem is called temporomandibular joint disorder or TMD, which may cause headaches and migraines.
+This problem is called a temporomandibular joint disorder or TMD, which may cause headaches and migraines.

 Neuromuscular dentistry places the jaw into its best possible position, relieving the symptoms associated with TMD.
 Our hard and soft tissues have a complex relationship and at Infinity Dental Care we work to make that relationship a harmonious one by evaluating the hard and soft tissues, muscles and nerves in addition to your teeth, bones and gums.